xiaogang00/MATPO-PR/README.md

 3. **Credit Assignment**:
    - Final answer accuracy determines the reward
+   - The process reward is derived from the accuracy of intermediate answers generated at various execution steps
+   - Reward is accumulated into returns to conduct the GRPO.
-   - Reward is normalized across all planner-worker rollout groups
+   - Advantage is obtained by normalizing across all planner-worker rollout groups
    - Gradient flows to both planner actions and worker actions proportionally
-   - Reward is accumulated into returns to conduct the GRPO.

 <p align="center">
   <table>